Chris022/sbbs/README.md

 the following list of commands:

 1) Install rclone `sudo pacman -S rclone`
-2) Configure rclone `rclone config` and create a new remote by pressing "n".
+2) Configure rclone `sudo rclone config` and create a new remote by pressing "n".
 3) You can call your remote whatever you want.
 I'll call it "backups".
 4) Select "Google Drive" and leave clinet\_id client\_secret blank!
 And choose 1 as a permission.